San Anselmo Cooperative Nursery School

 The Co-op provides a flexible daily routine, striving to achieve a balance of spontaneity with structure.
 Cooking, art and science projects are provided by parents so the curriculum is ever-changing and draws upon the experience and knowledge of participants.
 This structure is the backbone of the community-based philosophy that is the essence of the Coop experience.

-Around 10:30am, children are invited to circle time with Mrs. Chantal, another teacher, parent or outside guest.
 The last few minutes of the day are spent in a final Goodbye Circle before children say goodbye and greet their parents at the gate (unless, that is, they are staying for lunch).

 An outside music teacher comes in for many sessions during the school year, plus we have really exciting visitors such as Tracy the Animal Guy, a local animal expert who brings small live animals for the children to hold.